- Algal turfs are thick, carpet-like beds of seaweed that retain sediment and compete with foundation species like corals and kelps.

 - High nutrient and sediment loads in urban waters may be facilitating the expansion of algal turfs.

 Are algal turfs taking over the marine environments as a result of widespread urbanization?
 That’s the worry of scientists who study marine macroalgae.
 Algal turfs are expansive beds of sediment-retaining seaweeds, and are common features of urban areas.
-They have long been black listed by conservationists and many ecologists because they compete directly with reef-building corals and perhaps also canopy-forming kelps, both taxonomic groups of considerable importance for marine biodiversity.
+They have long been black listed by conservationists and many ecologists because they compete directly with foundation species, such as reef-building corals and canopy-forming kelps, which are of considerable importance for marine biodiversity.